gopheracademy/gopheracademy-web/content/caddy-a-look-inside.md

 ## Next Steps

 We're working on an API that can change the server's configuration while it's running.
-With that, an API client that will allow you to log in to your server and make changes and see requests in real-time.
+And with that, an API client that will allow you to log in to your server and make changes and see requests in real-time.

 ## Conclusion

 **Thank you** to all [contributors](https://github.com/mholt/caddy/graphs/contributors) so far.

 I hope this was interesting to you!
-[Give Caddy a try](https://caddyserver.com/download) and let us know what you think!
+[Give Caddy a try](https://caddyserver.com/download) and let us know what you think.
 You can also reach out to me directly on Twitter [@mholt6](https://twitter.com/mholt6).